SimulationEverywhere-Models/Cadmium-SEIR-Asyn/README.md

 # SEIR-Asyn

-The model is based on a paper available here https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7074281/
+The model is based on the following paper:

 Tang, B., Wang, X., Li, Q., Bragazzi, N. L., Tang, S., Xiao, Y., & Wu, J. (2020). <br>
 Estimation of the Transmission Risk of the 2019-nCoV and Its Implication for <br>